 So what does it look like today in the world of trucking for women?
 What challenges or barriers do they face in the industry?
 And how can we improve to create an environment where women who are willing and able to drive a truck feel welcome and ensouraged to get behind the wheel?

 The current state of women in trucking

-Across the board, women are only a small percentage of the workforce at any level of transportation and logistics.
-Most women work in management, while less than 8% of drivers are women, according to the transportation data from to the Women in Trucking Association Index.
+Despite increases, across the board, women remain a small percentage of the workforce at any level of transportation and logistics.
+Most women work in management, while just 7% of drivers are women, according to the transportation data from to the Women in Trucking Association Index.

 Luckily, we are seeing an increase in that area as more and more female truckers begin advocating for themselves and showing the world how they’ve carved out a space for themselves in the traditionally male-dominated industry.
 Knight Transportation is one such company who has produced a series of videos highlighting truckers.
 Our favorite one is with trucker Susan Hoagland and payroll director Linda Dominy.
 You can see below how the job of a trucker is much more than just driving, and how smart, responsible, and friendly trucking can make for a great career.

 Trucking for men and women

 These differences are complementary because it helps businesses make decisions that are diverse in order to fan out their fleet management and operator options rather than go too far down one track for too long.
 While the trucking industry is for anyone, there are certain ways to go about making sure everyone feels welcome.